Maurice Clarett: Dismissal from Ohio State

 Clarett's time at Ohio State University was marked by several troubling incidents.
 He was seen yelling at his position coach during the Northwestern–Ohio State game in the 2002 season.
 In December 2002, he publicly maligned OSU officials for not paying for him to fly home for the funeral of a friend and accused administrators of lying when they said he had not filed the necessary paperwork.
 In July 2003, Clarett became the center of an academic scandal when a teaching assistant told the New York Times that Clarett had received preferential treatment from professors, claiming he had not attended any classes during his only year at Ohio State.
 However, the investigation did not find sufficient evidence of academic misconduct.
-He was suspended for the 2003 season on September 10, 2003.
+He was suspended for the 2003 season on September 10, 2003, over the acceptance of improper benefits and lying to investigators, something that he disputed.
+Clarett had also begun battling depression and alcoholism since as early as 2002.

-Clarett moved to Los Angeles after his dismissal from Ohio State, and, while living there, sued to be included in the 2004 NFL Draft.
-He won his case at trial.
-However, the Second Circuit Court of Appeals reversed the decision.
-Subsequently, Clarett worked with trainers in preparation for the 2005 NFL Combine, hoping to impress for the upcoming draft.
-It was also in Los Angeles that Clarett's problems with drugs began.
-Clarett has battled depression and alcoholism since as early as 2002.